lqminhhh/openclaw-restaurant-reservations/README.md

 If you restart ngrok, the URL changes unless you have a reserved domain.
 Update Vapi when that happens.

-## 10. Test the Webhook Locally First
+## XII.
+Test the Webhook Locally First

 Before testing a real phone call, verify the webhook pipeline.